HomeGuidesAPI ReferenceChangelog

 Security Best Practices

-1. Always verify signatures before processing webhook data
+1. Always verify the signature before processing webhook data

-4. Log webhook events for debugging and audit purposes
+4. Log every webhook event for debugging and audit purposes

-6. Secure your API keys and rotate them regularly
+6. Secure the API keys used for subscription management and rotate them regularly

 Testing Your Webhook